mrbadr1243/variational-learning-playground/docs/tasks/index.md

 # Tasks Index

-The `variational-learning-benchmark` supports several evaluation tasks, each with its own setup and scripts.
+The **Variational Learning Playground** supports several evaluation tasks, each with its own setup and scripts.
 Below is an index of all supported tasks and their corresponding guides:

 - [In-Domain Training and Evaluation](in_domain.md): Standard Training/Eval (CIFAR, TinyImageNet)
 - [Out-Of-Distribution Evaluation](ood.md): Out-of-Distribution (SVHN, Flowers102) using In-Domain Checkpoints